Photo courtesy of Oak Street Po-Boy Festival

 One thing New Orleanians can agree on, the po-boy satisfies hunger like nothing else.
 The once-humble sandwich has gone high-class in recent years, with top chefs serving their own inventive takes.
 But you can still find hearty 12-inch versions spilling fried shrimp and oysters for under $15 in local corner stores.

 The Oak Street fest is usually held between the 8100 and 8800 blocks of Oak Street in the Carrollton neighborhood.
-About 35 vendors will present more food than you could shake your fork at, with over 60 varieties of the delicious sandwich alone — plus beer, specialty cocktails, and desserts.
+About 35 vendors present more food than you could shake your fork at, with over 60 varieties of the delicious sandwich alone — plus beer, specialty cocktails, and desserts.

-To give you just a taste of what to expect, the Mid-City-based po-boy king Parkway Bakery and Tavern will bring one of its wildly popular signature creations, “The James Brown” po-boy — slow-cooked roast beef topped with fried Gulf shrimp and smothered in gravy.
-The ever popular Godfather po-boy from Vincent’s Italian Cuisine marries three savory meats: Italian sausage, meatballs and daube meat (beef slow-cooked in a red sauce, like a brisket) and tops them with mozzarella cheese.
-Redfish Grill will again offer its signature BBQ oyster concoction, flash-fried and tossed in Crystal BBQ sauce.
-Metairie’s NOLA Boils & Catering kicks it up with an escargot po-boy while Oceana Grill will be offering its oyster Rockefeller po-boy (with housemade sauce).
+The fest regular, the Mid-City-based po-boy king Parkway Bakery and Tavern, has been known to impress with its incredibly popular signature creation, “The James Brown” po-boy — slow-cooked roast beef topped with fried Gulf shrimp smothered in gravy.
+The ever-popular Godfather po-boy from Vincent’s Italian Cuisine marries three savory types of meat: Italian sausage, meatballs, and daube meat (beef slow-cooked in a red sauce, like brisket) and tops them with mozzarella cheese.
+Redfish Grill has repeatedly offered its signature BBQ oyster concoction, flash-fried and tossed in Crystal BBQ sauce.
+Metairie’s NOLA Boils & Catering kicked it up one year with an escargot po-boy while Oceana Grill keeps offering its oyster Rockefeller po-boy (with housemade sauce).